Who are we?

 Why graphic novels?

-Children need support when reading direct speech.
+Children need support when learning to read direct speech.
 Phrasing is a skill.
-When characters are ‘seen’ to be speaking to each other (in speech bubbles) or thinking (in thinking clouds) meaning is supported and the child is more likely to predict the tone of the dialogue and may want to read with expression and fluency.
-Everyone likes it when a book is read aloud with expression and special effects!
+When characters are ‘seen’ to be speaking to each other (in speech bubbles) or thinking (in thinking clouds) meaning is supported and the child is more likely to predict the tone of the dialogue and read with expression and fluency.
+Audiences like it when a book is read aloud with expression and special effects!
 Make sure you acknowledge the efforts your child makes if you see them using ‘special character voices.’
 It is a sign that your child is having a positive reading experience.

 See our blog: ‘Developing a Growth Mind Set’ for more information on the effects of different types of praise on willingness to learn- (very interesting stuff!)